 Video magnifiers or closed circuit TVs (CCTV) are cameras with a display screen that digitally enlarges printed materials, photographs and other small items.
-Some video magnifiers have cameras that can project far away objects onto the viewing screen such as chalkboards.
-Some even have the capability of text to speech applications that provide audio output of photographed printed materials.
+Some video magnifiers have cameras that can project far away objects onto the viewing screen such as chalkboards or televisions.
+Some even have the capability of text-to-speech applications that provide audio output of photographed printed materials.

 These devices come in hand-held, portable and desktop models and can range in price from $400 to $2,500.

 Smart phones and tables are a major technology tool.
 The two main types of devices are Android and Apple.
 The low vision and blind community have gravitated mostly towards Apple devices such as iPads and iPhones.
 A major reason is because Apple offers the highest level of accessibility in touch screen devices including a built-in screen reader and screen magnifier, as well as features for other disabilities.
 Android devices also have accessibility features for people with vision loss, but the level of accessibility varies from manufacturer to manufacturer.

 Digital records come in a variety of sizes and complexity.
 The Micro Speak Plus an take along to the doctor to record their next appointment or the medication they need to order.

 Media Players offer versatility in small package.
 The user can record messages, listen to digital books and access an ever-increasing variety of information.